projectcalico/calico/master/reference/calicoctl/resources/node.md

 ---
-title: Node Resource (Node)
+title: Node
 canonical_url: 'https://docs.projectcalico.org/v3.5/reference/calicoctl/resources/node'
 ---

 A node resource (`Node`) represents a node running {{site.prodname}}.
-When adding a host to a {{site.prodname}} cluster, a Node resource needs to be created which contains the configuration for the `{{site.nodecontainer}}` instance running on the host.
+When adding a host to a {{site.prodname}} cluster, a node resource needs to be created which contains the configuration for the `{{site.nodecontainer}}` instance running on the host.

 When starting a `{{site.nodecontainer}}` instance, the name supplied to the instance should